topo-gps/ios-manual/en/routes/routes_unload.rst

 Removing routes from map
 ------------------------
-A route can be removed from the map in several ways.
+A route can be removed from the map via the routes screen and from the route details screen.

 Routes screen
 ~~~~~~~~~~~~~